artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

     JS Runtime - Bridge - Native Views
 ]

 This bridging is how you get a lot of the positive aspects of working with the JavaScript tooling eco-system.
-The JavaScript runtime can be updated independent of the application, so long as it expects to be working with the same bridging version.
+The JavaScript used by React can be updated independent of the app, but so long as it is working with the same native bridge version.
 This is how React can safely have a reliable version of [Injection for Xcode][].

 Like any cross-platform abstraction, React Native can be leaky.
 To write a cross-platform app that purely lives inside JS Runtime, you have to write React-only code.
 React + React Native doesn't have ways to handle primitives like `UINavigationController` - they want your entire app to be represented as a series of components that can be mapped across many platforms.